steqeq/0000/docs/how-to/fine-tuning-llms/model-acceleration-libraries.rst

 ROCm PyTorch (2.2.0 and later) allows users to use high-performance ROCm GEMM kernel libraries through PyTorch's built-in TunableOp options.
-This enables users to automatically pick up the best-performing GEMM kernels from rocBLAS and hipBLASLt libraries during runtime.
+This enables users to automatically pick up the best-performing GEMM kernels from :doc:`rocBLAS <rocblas:index>` and :doc:`hipBLASLt <hipblaslt:index>` libraries during runtime.

 During warmup runs or offline profiling steps, users can create a GEMM Table that enumerates the kernel information.
-During the model run, the best-performing kernel substitutes ``torch.nn.functional.linear(input, weight, bias=None)`` with the kernel specified in the GEMM table.
+During the model's run, the best-performing kernel substitutes ``torch.nn.functional.linear(input, weight, bias=None)`` with the kernel specified in the GEMM table.
 The `Tunable GitHub <https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/cuda/tunable/README.md>`_ page describes the options.